A family trust is one of the most popular ways to safeguard assets for your loved ones.

 A trust can be used to split profits among beneficiaries.
 The trustee has discretion as to the distribution of rental income.

-A trust can also help you benefit from the capital growth on your investment properties.
-Gifts can be made capital gains tax-free (i.e. all gifts made within a family trust are exempt from capital gains tax).
+A trust can help you benefit from the capital growth on your investment properties.
+All gifts made within a family trust are exempt from capital gains tax (CGT).

 Asset Protection